romcal/romcal/docs/general-usage.md

 - `true`: in the romcal output, also includes optional liturgical days and commemorations that could be celebrated on each day (in addition to the weekday).
 - `false`: romcal output strictly one liturgical day per date, according to the calendar definitions and the missal rules.
 So you will get exactly 365 liturgical days within a Gregorian scope (366 in leap years).

 Defaults to `false`.

+### `verbose`

+Enable logging output from romcal.
+Logs are newline delimited JSON (NDJSON), a convenient format for production usage and long-term storage.

+Defaults to `false`.

+### `prettyPrint`

+Prettify logs printed in the console, for a better experience in development environnements (instead of output them in NDJSON format).

+Defaults to `false`.